SSO (Single Sign-On)

 - Support for session, JWT, and basic authentication methods

-- Compatible with mlflow-client (basic auth)
+- Compatible with mlflow-client authentication through MLflow basic auth protocol

 This plugin is maintained by the community.